-Since its inception in 2016, MnFIRE has been dedicated to providing Minnesota’s firefighters with the tools, training and support they need to prioritize and protect their health by focusing on the three health problems most commonly experienced by those in the fire service: cardiac, emotional trauma and cancer.
+Since its inception in 2016, the Minnesota Firefighter Initiative (MnFIRE) has been dedicated to providing Minnesota’s firefighters with the resources they need to prioritize and protect their health.
+The statewide advocacy organization focuses on the three health problems most commonly experienced by those in the fire service: cardiovascular disease, emotional trauma and cancer.

 Wayne Kewitsch is the Executive Director of the Minnesota Firefighter Initiative.
 He began his fire service career as a paid-on-call firefighter in 1995 with the St. Louis Park Fire Department and has served as a firefighter, Lieutenant, Assistant Chief and Fire Chief for the Richfield Fire Department.
 Wayne is passionate about firefighter health and wellness along with how resources can be best utilized to provide excellent service to the public.
 He is a member of multiple fire service organizations and currently holds leadership positions with the Minnesota State Fire Chiefs Association, the Minnesota Type III All Hazards Incident Management Team and is a former board member for MN Task Force 1.